Upgrade Kloudfuse

 2.7.1

-There is no specific pre-upgrade or post-upgrade steps for upgrading to the Release 2.7.1.
+There are no specific pre-upgrade or post-upgrade steps for upgrading to the Release 2.7.1.

 2.7.0